 AURORA: Like the Earth, Jupiter has aurora.
 Particles become caught in the magnetic field and then collide with the atmosphere, emitting light.
 On Jupiter though, the aurora are most vibrant at ultraviolet wavelengths.
 Several of Juno’s instruments will study the phenomena.

-This article first appeared in the July issue of BBC Focus magazine as part of a space Q&A special.
+- This article first appeared in the July issue of BBC Science Focus magazine as part of a space Q&A special.